ovh/docs/pages/cloud/private-cloud/take_a_snapshot_or_a_clone/guide.en-gb.md

 ![CONFIRM](images/en05confirm.png){.thumbnail}

-You can click `Done`{.action} as your VM has been recerted to the point chosen.
+You can click `Done`{.action} as your VM has been reverted to the point chosen.

 > [!primary]
 >